middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 **Mortgage Program**

-Middlebury College has a second mortgage program to assist faculty in the purchase of their first home in the Middlebury area. <span>The second mortgage must be closed simultaneously with the first mortgage at the time of the initial home purchase.</span> The home must be within 40 miles of campus; exceptions to this policy must be approved by the chief academic officer.
+Middlebury College has a second mortgage program to assist faculty in the purchase of their first home in the Middlebury area.
+The second mortgage must be closed simultaneously with the first mortgage at the time of the initial home purchase.
+The home must be within 40 miles of campus; exceptions to this policy must be approved by the chief academic officer.
 Faculty eligible for this program include tenured faculty; tenure track faculty who have passed their first review; and physical education faculty with five years of service.

 The National Bank of Middlebury (NBM) is the College’s partner in this mortgage program.